mattghali/interviewtest/q4/README.md

 ### Kernel main()
 This initial kernel code handles setting a video mode, and preparing to switch to protected mode.
 First it sets up an initial interrupt table (IDT) and global descriptor table (GDT).
-After some magic called the A20 gate, the kernel enables protected mode by setting PE in CR0.
+After some legacy PC architecture fiddling with what's called the A20 gate, the kernel enables protected mode by setting PE in CR0.
+The A20 gate enables the 21st address line, which by default is disabled.
+Initially this was controlled via the keyboard controller, which moved to a multifunction chip called the LPC (Low Pin Cont) controller.
+Its now either emulated inside the CPU, or absent.
 At this point paging is still disabled, but the kernel can now address up to 4GB of ram.
 It jumps to the 32-bit kernel entry point, and begins decompressing the rest of the kernel which was above the 640k real-mode limit.
 When done, another jump is done, to startup_32() in the now-uncompressed kernel, located at the start of the second megabyte of ram (0x100000).

 ### Kernel startup_32() through pid 1